tml-tuebingen/forgetting-contamination/README.md

 - ```llm.c/```: The code to contaminate, train, and evaluate small models.
 - ```evaluation/```: The code to format benchmark questions, de-duplicate them, and generate the differnt splits that we use for contamination.
 - ```olmo/```: The code to download specific training batches, contaminate them, and insert them back into the olmo pre-training data.
-This code depends on https://github.com/allenai/OLMo.
 - ```compute_results.ipynb```: Compute accuracies, confidence intervals.
 - ```figures.ipynb```: Generate the figures in the paper.
 - ```forgetting_curves.ipynb```: Generate the forgetting curves.